FareedaFarooq/CEH-V13/Week-1/Module-3/Theory.md

 ---

 ### 3. **Proxy Server**

-**Layman’s Terms:**
-A proxy server is like a middleman or a receptionist.
-When you want to talk to someone in an office, you go through the receptionist, who then passes your message along.
-The person you’re contacting only interacts with the receptionist, not you directly.

 **In Networking:**
 A proxy server sits between your computer and the internet.
 It forwards your requests and responses, hiding your identity or filtering content.